The Sundown Counties of Georgia

 In other counties, the names of vigilante groups have been lost to time.

-Looking at the census data in other Georgia counties you'll discover that Cherokee, Cobb, Dawson, Fannin, Forsyth, Hall, Towns, and Union Counties had precipitous drops (23% in Cherokee County) in their African American populations between 1900 and 1920 in most of them.
+Looking at the census data in other Georgia counties you'll discover that Cherokee, Cobb, Dawson, Fannin, Forsyth, Hall, Towns, and Union Counties had precipitous drops (some 23% in Cherokee County) in their African American populations between 1900 and 1920.

 The Klu Klux Klan was formed circa 1866 by former Confederate Veterans in Pulaski, Tennessee.
 The Klan organized into the Invisible of the South and in 1867, Confederate General Nathan Bedford Forrest, became its first Grand Wizard.
 Subsequently, the Klan reached its zenith of power around 1870.
 The United States Congress, in response to the atrocities committed by the Klan, passed the Force Act of 1870.
 Four enforcement acts were passed within a few years.
 They enabled punishments for those who interfered with African American voters, jurors, and officeholders.
 The acts allowed for the suspension of Habeas Corpus, thereby allowing the military to arrest suspects without charge.